BouyguesTelecom/TADA/README.md

 ### Daily jobs

-2 daily jobs associated with TADA (Transform And Deliver Assets 🎉):
+3 daily jobs associated with TADA (Transform And Deliver Assets 🎉):

 - a job to synchronize the state of our API in relation to YOUR delegated_storage: if the image is in the catalog, but not in your storage, it deletes the image from the catalog.
 - a catalog publication job on your delegated storage: the status of the catalog once a day is published on your storage which allows you to retrieve the most up-to-date list in the event of a new API instance.
+- a job to check the expiration of the files in the catalog with an expiration date.

 ## How to use TADA ? 🎉